kingsotn/flightApp/README.md

 ## Introduction

 This project was created by DanLongman89 and kingsotn.
 It simulates a flight web system incoorporating MySQL, Flask, and HTML.
+This repo only shows the final project uploaded, all original commits, edits, and changes were worked on in https://github.com/DanLongman89/databasesApp

 ## File Explanation